-Note 11 - Restricted Net Position
+Note 10 - Restricted Net Position

-The College is on occasion the recipient of funds that are subject to various external constraints upon their use, either as to purpose or time.
+The College is, on occasion, the recipient of funds that are subject to various external constraints upon their use, either as to purpose or time.
 Restricted-expendable net position consists of funds whose income is mainly to be used for grants and scholarships.
-At June 30, 2019 and 2018, the College held no restricted net assets.
+The College held \$790,369 and \$0 of restricted-expendable net assets at June 30, 2020 and 2019, respectively.